pymacaron/pymacaron/README.md

     api.load_apis(path_apis)

-    # Optinally, publish the apis' specifications under the /doc/<api-name>
+    # Optionally, publish the apis' specifications under the /doc/<api-name>
-    # endpoints:
+    # endpoints, so you may open them in Swagger-UI:
     # api.publish_apis()

     # Start the Flask app and serve all endpoints defined in